Carillon: Decline

 The French Revolution had far-reaching consequences on the Low Countries and the carillon.
-The French conquered and annexed the Austrian Netherlands in 1795 and the United Provinces in 1810.
-After publishing instructions for extracting copper from bell bronze, the French First Republic sought to dismantle local carillons to reduce its copper shortage.
-Carillon owners resisted by, for example, petitioning the new governments to declare their instruments as "culturally significant" or by disconnecting the bells and burying them in secret.
-During this period, there were as many as 110 carillons.
+France conquered and annexed the Austrian Netherlands in 1795 and the United Provinces in 1810.
+After publishing instructions for extracting copper from bell bronze, France sought to dismantle local carillons to reduce its copper shortage.
+Carillon owners resisted, for example, by petitioning the new governments to declare their instruments as "culturally significant" or by disconnecting the bells and burying them in secret.
+During this period, as many as 110 carillons existed.
 About 50 of them were destroyed as a result of war, fire, and dismantling.
 The majority were melted down to produce cannons for the French Revolutionary Wars.

 Between 1750 and the end of the 19th century, interest in the carillon declined greatly.
 An increasing number of households had access to grandfather clocks and pocket watches, which eroded the carillon's monopoly on announcing the time.
 As a musical instrument, the carillon lagged behind during the Romantic era, which featured music of a wandering, story-like nature.
 Many carillons were tuned using meantone temperament, which meant they were not suited for the chromaticism of the newer musical styles.
 The production of new musical works for the instrument essentially came to a standstill.
 The standard skill level of carillonneurs had also dropped significantly, so much so that in 1895, the music publisher Schott frères issued Matthias Vanden Gheyn's 11 carillon preludes for piano with a foreword claiming "no carillonneur of our time knows how to play them on the carillon".
 Also, with a reduced demand for new carillons, the tuning techniques developed by the Hemony brothers, but not Van Eyck's underlying theory, were forgotten.
 Subsequent carillons were generally inferior to earlier installations.